jstedfast/MimeKit/README.md

 ### Creating a Message Using a BodyBuilder (not Arnold Schwarzenegger)

-If you are used to System.Net.Mail's API for creating messages, you will probably find using a BodyBuilder much more friendly than manually creating the tree of MIME parts.
-Here's how you could create a message body using a BodyBuilder:
+If you are used to System.Net.Mail's API for creating messages, you will probably find using a `BodyBuilder` much more friendly than manually creating the tree of MIME parts.
+Here's how you could create a message body using a `BodyBuilder`:

 ```csharp
 var message = new MimeMessage ();